 Robert Frost' s "After Apple-Picking" is one of Frost's frequently anthologized poems.
 Read an analysis here.

-The title of Gabriel Okara’s “Once upon a time is itself symbolic.
-First of all, the poet foregrounds the past in the context of the present through the title.
-Secondly, though there is a past, it see
+The title of Gabriel Okara’s “Once Upon a Time" is itself symbolic.
+The poet foregrounds the past in the context of the present through the title.
+Here's everything you need to know to understand this poem!

 W.H.Auden's "The Shield of Achilles" is thematically quite similar to Eliot's "Wasteland" in its representation of a world devoid of principles and ethics that in its march for success has lost the true meaning of life.